Fast Track Housing Package

 AB 357 exempts certain student, faculty, and staff housing developments in the Coastal Zone from Coastal Commission review.

-Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.
+Status: This bill is set to be heard in Senate Appropriations on August 8th.

-Legislative Update: Amendments taken in Assembly Natural Resources Committee:
+Legislative Update: Amendments taken in Senate Natural Resources and Water Committee:

 - Fact Sheet